| |

 declined, while that of chemicals has risen modestly

 and that of engineering goods quite sharply.
-This is
+This

-and chemicals and pharmaceuticals.
-It points to a diversification
+parts and chemicals and pharmaceuticals.
+It points

-of manufactured exports into new areas and markets.
+to a diversification of manufactured exports into

-But that diversification has not helped export growth
+new areas and markets.
+But that diversification has

-to an extent where it has become the driving force in
+not helped export growth to an extent where it has

-India's moderate export success.
+become the driving force in India's moderate export

 This picture of qualified and limited success is strengthened